charliecalvert/CloudNotes/Assignments/Ec2GetStarted.md

 ## Overview

 This assignment is designed to help you get started using the AWS service called EC2.
+It will allow you to start a virtual machine in the cloud.

 - AWS: [Amazon Web Services][aws-doc]
 - EC2: [Elastic Compute Cloud][ec2-doc]